A MAN has appeared in court charged with arson after a 5G mast was set alight in West Belfast at the weekend.

 On Sunday night, firefighters extinguished the blaze at the mast off the Whiterock Road, at the junction of Brittons Parade.
 Police described the act as "extremely reckless and dangerous", adding that it was putting people "at serious risk".

-A PSNI detective told the court the defendant was stopped and arrested nearby, a short time after the mast was set alight.
+A PSNI detective told the court the defendant was spotted wearing dark clothing, a head torch and carrying a backpack a short time later on Divis Drive.

 The detective also said that a range of footage relating to 5G masts was found on Mr Clarke's phone.